hak8or/Embedded-Linux-System/AT91SAM9N12/smallerzimage.md

 ### Non Relevant Wireless USB drivers

 We only need to support the Atheros ```AR9002U``` chipset and Atheros ```AR9271```wireless chip.
 The driver for this is called **ath9k_htc Drivers** according to the [wikidev](https://wikidevi.com/wiki/Rosewill_RNX-N150HG) site.
-It is not clear on what this driver is listed under in the kernel configratuion, so simply searching for symbols with "ath9k" when using the nconfig viewer gives this.
+It is not clear on what this driver is listed under in the kernel configuration, so simply searching for symbols with "ath9k" when using the nconfig viewer gives this.

 ![ATH9k Search](images/Linux_ath9k_search.PNG)